henrysalim/ppif-2025-website/README.md

 # PPIF 2025 Website

-A modern, interactive website for PPIF (Pekan Perangkat Lunak dan Informatika) 2025 built with Next.js, featuring immersive animations, 3D elements, and a film-inspired design.
+A modern, interactive website for PPIF (Perkenalan Prodi Informatika) 2025 built with Next.js, featuring immersive animations, 3D elements, and a film-inspired design.

 ## ✨ Features